 KINES 048 course involves the theory and detailed demonstration of the first aid care of the injured.
 The student will learn to assess a victim's condition and incorporate proper treatment.
-Standard first aid, CPR, and AED certification(s) will be granted upon successful completion of requirements.
+Students will be awarded American Red Cross First Aid, CPR & AED certifications upon successful completion of the practical skills demonstration and written exam.